Mexican Flan de Calabaza (pumpkin flan)

 Pouring flan de calabaza custard into the caramelized pan.

-Take a large baking pan and place it inside the mold with the custard.
 Pour hot water into the larger pan, enough to fill until halfway of the pan with the flan mixture.

 The pan with flan custard inside a larger pan and pouring hot water into the larger pan.